-1.16 FE Exam
+1.14 FE Exam

 Fundamentals of Engineering (FE) and Fundamentals of Surveying (FS) exams have transitioned to computer-based testing and are now administered exclusively at approved Pearson VUE test centers.
 Computer-based testing provides many advantages.
 Examinees are now able to schedule their exam at a time and location that works best for them and then receive their results within 7 to 10 days.
 Please visit http://ncees.org/exams/ to register for the exam.
-Students in CEE should register for the FE Civil exam.
+Students in CEE should register for the FE Civil exam or FE Environmental exam.